Chapter 8.04

 F. Outside storage of two or more unlicensed vehicles, equipment, building materials and other property, unless fully screened from view from outside the property and fully enclosed or otherwise protected in such manner as to prevent (1) the harboring of insects, flies, rodents, snakes and other animals, or (2) any condition that may violate subsection (B) of this section.
 Outside storage of any vehicles shall be in an orderly and organized fashion, such as placed in rows in a remote area of the property that has reasonable access;

-1. Screening is defined as a six-foot (minimum) chain link with sight obscuring slats or dog eared cedar/redwood fence or as otherwise approved by the board of county commissioners.
+1. Screening is defined as a six-foot fence with sight-obscuring material such as slats, boards, or opaque mesh, or as otherwise approved by the enforcement official in writing.

 8.04.020 Duty of maintaining property.

 No person owning, leasing, occupying or having charge of any premises shall maintain, keep or permit to be maintained or kept, such premises in a manner causing substantial diminution in the value of the other property in the area in which such premises are located or to maintain any public nuisance.
 (Ord.
+03-03-25 § 1; Ord.
 6-20-05; Ord.
 6-16-97; Ord.
 3-24-97)

-8.04.030 Written complaint and investigation of alleged nuisance.
+8.04.030 Written complaint and investigation of alleged nuisance by enforcement officials.

-A. Upon receipt of verification that a nuisance might exist, the county clerk shall immediately mail by certified mail, return receipt requested, a notice of the complaint of existence of a nuisance to, or shall cause such notice to be served personally upon, the person owning the premises according to the current tax roll and to the person in possession, charge, or control of the yard, lot or premises upon which the nuisance exists.
-The county clerk may also send notice by regular mail to any other person or entity of beneficial interest, if known.
+A. Upon receipt of verification that a nuisance might exist, the enforcement official shall immediately mail by certified mail, return receipt requested, a notice of the complaint of existence of a nuisance to, or shall cause such notice to be served personally upon, the person owning the premises according to the current tax roll and to the person in possession, charge, or control of the yard, lot or premises upon which the nuisance exists.
+The enforcement official shall also notify the property owner and person in charge of the premises by email, if known.
+The enforcement official may also send notice by regular mail and/or email to any other person or entity of beneficial interest, if known.
 Such notice shall also be posted upon the yard, lot or premises where the nuisance might exist.

 B. The notice shall, at a minimum, contain the following information: